haylinmoore/hive/web/www/content/words/weird-wifi-name-display.md

 Chromebook running ChromeOS 83.0.4103.97
 ![](/assets/img/iosWifiBug/chromeos.jpg)

-ChromeOS is just freaking out not knowing how to render any of the charaters besides the singular a.
+ChromeOS is just freaking out not knowing how to render any of the characters besides the singular a.

 Kindle Paperwhite running Firmware 5.10.2
 ![](/assets/img/iosWifiBug/kindlepaperwhite.jpg)